Violence against women in Malaysia: Female genital mutilation

-Female genital mutilation, also known as FGM, (berkhatan) is practised in Malaysia.
-In 2009, the Fatwa Committee of the National Council of Islamic Religious Affairs declared that FGM to be compulsory (wajib) for all Muslim women.
+In 2009, the Fatwa Committee of the National Council of Islamic Religious Affairs declared FGM to be compulsory (wajib) for all Muslim women.
 FGM is a practice that has been the subject of a vigorous policy of zero tolerance from the World Health Organization (WHO).

-The issue of such legislative is perceived as “a step backwards” in the fight for women's rights.
+Adoption of such legislation are perceived as “a step backwards” in the fight for women's rights.
 Historically, the practice of FGM was linked to the coming of Islam and FGM procedures deeply connected to Islam, Islamic notions of body purity in Malaysia and Malay ethnicity.

-In Malaysia, few people have any specific information and expressed little concern with regard to the practice of FGM in Malaysia.
+In Malaysia, few people have any specific information and expressed little concern with regard to the practice of FGM.
 A study conducted in 2012, by Dr. Maznah Dahlui, an associate professor at the University of Malaya's Department of Social and Preventive Medicine, found that 93 percent of Muslim women surveyed had been circumcised.

-Most Muslim women are circumcised because of religious reasons.
-A recent survey by Salleha Khalid et al in 2016 of 402 Malay-Muslim women revealed that only a mere 4% – 16 out of 402 women – had not been “circumcised”.
-In recent years, there are a rising call from organizations such as the UN for abolition of FGM practices in Malaysia.
+Another survey by Salleha Khalid et al. in 2016 of 402 Malay-Muslim women revealed that only a mere 4% – 16 out of 402 women – had not been “circumcised”.
+In recent years, organizations such as the UN have been calling for abolition of FGM practices in Malaysia.
 One of it was from the Convention on the Elimination of All Forms of Discrimination against Women (CEDAW) Committee that called for Malaysia to end FGM practices.

-However, some defended the practice by saying that it would culturally insensitive to abolish FGM completely in Malaysia and arguing that “FGM practiced by the Malay community in north Malaysia is not the same as the FGM performed elsewhere”.
+However, some still defended the practice claiming it would be culturally insensitive to abolish FGM completely in Malaysia and that “FGM practiced by the Malay community in north Malaysia is not the same as the FGM performed elsewhere”.